Massage Therapy for Arthritis: Exploring the Potential Benefits

 The causes of RA are unknown, but it’s 2-3 times more likely to affect women than men and is most likely to show up among adults between 30-50 years old.

-The disease commonly affects your body's joints, including:
+The disease commonly affects the body's joints, including:

-When the lining of the joint affected by RA becomes inflamed, it can potentially damage the joint tissue and cause chronic pain, which can affect your mental health.
+When the lining of the joint affected by RA becomes inflamed, it can potentially damage the joint tissue and cause chronic pain, which can affect a patient’s mental health.
 That’s why it’s important to take good care of yourself when you’re struggling with RA.

 Osteoarthritis is the most common form of arthritis.
 It occurs when the ends of bones wear down, causing pain, inflammation, and reduced mobility in the affected joints.